-Ostrovnoy-Crab LLC have a Code of Conduct which was put in place as part of a FIP for this fishery in 2020.
+Ostrovnoy-Krab LTD has a Code of Conduct which was put in place as part of a FIP for this fishery in 2020.
 It includes measures around discards.
 This distinguishes environmentally responsible discards (non-target species with high survival probability, females with eggs, benthos) vs environmentally irresponsible discards (high-grading, juveniles, dead fish, ETP species) which must be avoided.
 The Code of Conduct requires vessels to minimise discards, record discards (a bycatch log - not yet in operation), apply technology and other selectivity measures where available to reduce discards further, reduce production waste and ensure access for observers.
 This constitutes a strategy for managing secondary bycatch species, since it is a series of measures designed to manage the impact on bycatch specifically, with a recording element to allow adjustment.
-SG100 is met.
+SG 60, SG 80 and SG 100 are met.

-Manage Management strategy evaluation b Guide post The measures are considered likely to work, based on plausible argument (e.g. general experience, theory or comparison with similar UoAs/species).
-There is some objective basis for confidence that the measures/partial strategy will work, based on some information directly about the UoA and/or species involved.
-Testing supports high confidence that the partial strategy/strategy will work, based on information directly about the UoA and/or species involved.
-Met?
-All UoA - Yes All UoA - Yes All UoA - No
+D Guide The measures are considered There is some objective Testing suppo orts high Guide likely to work, based on basis f or c confiden ce that the confidence that the partial post general experience, theory or measures/partial strategy will work, based on some information directly about the UoA and/or species involved. based on information directly about the UoA and/or species Met?
+All UoAs - Yes All UoAs - Yes All UoAs - No